hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_guest_configuration_assignment.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Guest Configuration Assignment.
+* `name` - (Required) The name of the Virtual Machine Guest Configuration Assignment.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure location where the Guest Configuration Assignment should exist.
+* `location` - (Required) The Azure location where the Virtual Machine Guest Configuration Assignment should exist.
 Changing this forces a new resource to be created.

-* `virtual_machine_id` - (Required) The resource ID of the Virtual Machine which this Guest Configuration should apply to.
+* `virtual_machine_id` - (Required) The resource ID of the Virtual Machine which this Guest Configuration Assignment should apply to.
 Changing this forces a new resource to be created.

 ---

-* `context` - (Optional) The source which initiated the guest configuration assignment.
-Ex: Azure Policy.

 * `guest_configuration` - (Optional)  A `guest_configuration` block as defined below.